Feeding Hong Kong Santa Sack

 J Life Foundation

 Located in Sham Shui Po, the poorest district in Hong Kong, J Life Foundation is working to mitigate the cycle of child poverty by reducing cross-generational poverty in low-income households.
 Apart from tangible support in the form of food and other material goods, the organisation also offers educational support to underprivileged families.
-If you’re not in the position to make a monetary donation, you can also consider volunteering your time and effort to J Life’s mission.
+If you’re not in a position to make a monetary contribution, you can also consider donating food, new clothing, used furniture, electrical appliances, and books, or volunteering your time and efforts to their cause.

 Recommended